Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 meaning of this statement is explained in section 6.2.4.

-#@SECTION: 2.
-In the context of using the ApplicationPrimitiveDataType, a DataPro
-totypeMapping exists that refers to a DataPrototype typed by one of the ApplicationPrimitiveDataTypes in the role firstDataPrototype and to another DataPrototype typed by the other ApplicationPrimitive DataType in the role secondDataPrototype.
+ 2. In the context of using the ApplicationPrimitiveDataType, a DataPro totypeMapping exists that refers to a DataPrototype typed by one of the ApplicationPrimitiveDataTypes in the role firstDataPrototype and to another DataPrototype typed by the other ApplicationPrimitive DataType in the role secondDataPrototype.

-#@SECTION: 3.
-In the context of using the ApplicationPrimitiveDataType, a DataPro
-totypeMapping exists that refers to a DataPrototype typed by the Appli cationPrimitiveDataType in the role secondDataPrototype and to an other DataPrototype typed by an ApplicationCompositeDataType in the
+3. In the context of using the ApplicationPrimitiveDataType, a DataPro totypeMapping exists that refers to a DataPrototype typed by the Appli cationPrimitiveDataType in the role secondDataPrototype and to an other DataPrototype typed by an ApplicationCompositeDataType in the